Partial regularity in nonlocal systems II: Homogeneous linear systems with translation-invariant coefficients

 \subsection{A covering lemma}

 We end with a covering result already employed several times in the proof of Theorem \ref{maintra}.
-We report it in some detail as, although incorporating various arguments already scattered in the literature, it does not appear elsewhere in such a general form. \begin{lemma} Let $v \in W^{s,\qq}(\BBB;\er^{N}) \cap L^1_{2s}$, where $\BBB\subset \er^n$ is a ball, be such that \eqn{that}
+We report it in some detail as, although incorporating various arguments already scattered in the literature, it does not appear elsewhere in such a general form.
+We shall often use the lemma with the choices $v=w$ and $\sigma=s$. \begin{lemma} Let $v \in L^{\qq}(\BBB;\er^{k})$, $k\geq 1$, where $\BBB\subset \er^n$ is a ball, $w \in L^1_{2s}$, be such that \eqn{that}

-holds whenever $B_{\rr}\Subset \BBB$, $\rr\leq \rr_0\rad(\BBB)$, where $m \geq 1$ is an integer, $\rr_0\in (0,1)$, $\qq, \bbb, c\geq 1$, $\aaa, \ccc\in \er$, and where finally $\mu$ is a non-decreasing, non-negative set function verifying \eqref{verificasomma}.
+holds whenever $B_{\rr}\Subset \BBB$, $\rr\leq \rr_0\rad(\BBB)$, where $\sigma \in (0,1)$, $m \geq 1$ is an integer, $\rr_0\in (0,1)$, $\qq,\bbb\geq 1$, $c_0\ge 1$, $\aaa,\ccc\in \er$, and where finally $\mu$ is a non-decreasing, non-negative set function verifying \eqref{verificasomma}.
 Then